aminaDBM/HMAS-Allelecalling-Pipeline/README.md

   name.
 *  Gene and allele names should consist only of letters and numbers.
 #### Example
-You have a database (`DATABASE1`), that includes allele sequences of 2 genes (`GENE1` and `GENE2`), 3 alleles per gene.
+You have a database (`MLST`), that includes allele sequences of 2 genes (`GENE1` and `GENE2`), 3 alleles per gene.
 Thus you have 6 sequences in your database in total.

 ![Screenshot (21)](https://user-images.githubusercontent.com/93733968/217869081-bb510c10-7b69-4d37-ad5a-bb2af475330d.png)

-The example of correctly organised database (MLST) is already placed to the `data` folder.
+The example of correctly organised database (test_data) is already placed to the `data` folder.

 ## Configuration file